5 Reasons Why Dwarf Alberta Spruce Is Dying

 Dwarf Alberta Spruce needs plenty of sunlight to develop properly.
 However, winter and early spring sun can seriously damage it to the point that it may die.

-If the spruce grows in full sun all day, it’s usually fine in the summer.
-But in winter, when the ground is frozen, there can be sunny days.
-If a dry, frosty wind blows during this time, the needles will dry out quickly because there is not enough water inside the plant.
+In winter, when the ground is frozen, there can be sunny days.
+If a dry, frosty wind blows during this time, the needles will dry out quickly because insufficient water is inside the plant.

 If such conditions persist for a long time, Dwarf Alberta Spruce can lose all its needles and die.